-This is the first in the series “The Only Way to Learn Astrology” there are six volumes total covering everything from the basics to calculating the chart, to transits progressions solar arcs, as well as the finer points of interpretation and last but not least Horary astrology.
+This is the first in the series “The Only Way to Learn Astrology.”
+There are six volumes total covering everything from the basics to calculating the chart, to transits progressions, solar arcs, as well as the finer points of interpretation, and last but not least, Horary astrology.
 I highly recommend all of them.

-The Inner Sky
+3. The Inner Sky – Steven Forrest

-There are two other accompanying books, on transits and relationships.
+There are two other accompanying books on transits and relationships.
 All three are highly recommended for both the seasoned Astrologer and the novice as well.

 One of the newest influences with uncanny insights is the amazing British Astrologer Sue Tompkins.
 I originally found this book quite by accident.
 It was while hanging out, browsing books in the used section of my beloved Bodhi Tree bookstore in West Hollywood.
-I was perusing through it and found myself an hour later on a chair essentially reading the entire book.
+I was perusing through it and found myself an hour later on a chair, essentially reading the entire book.

-I can't recommend this book highly enough as well as her The Contemporary Astrologers Handbook.
+I can't recommend this book highly enough, as well as her The Contemporary Astrologers Handbook.

 In The Twelve Houses, acclaimed astrologer Howard Sasportas explores in detail the experiences and situations associated with each of the houses.
 He describes not only the houses' associations but also the more subtle meanings of each of the different areas of life the houses represent.

-A trail-blazing book and a favorite among students and professionals alike.
+It is a trail-blazing book and a favorite among students and professionals alike.

 This Tracy Marks book highlights her ability to combine astrology, depth psychology, and spiritual teachings into a beautifully woven package.
-Marks helps the reader make contact with the planets as internal archetypes providing keen insight and perspective for self-empowerment.
+Marks helps the reader make contact with the planets as internal archetypes, providing keen insight and perspective for self-empowerment.

 Ms. Marks has helpful advice on preparing and handling outer planet transits, especially Neptune and Pluto, which she covers in-depth.
-She also addresses the healing of the “inner child” as expressed by the Moon, and the lunar nodes.
+She also addresses the healing of the “inner child” as expressed by the Moon and the lunar nodes.

-Choice Centered Astrology
+Choice Centered Astrology –

-I believe as Astrologers presenting information in the most positive affirming light lifts up our clients to make good choices for themselves.
-Whether you are a novice, knowledgeable student, or professional this book will help you communicate more effectively with your clients.
+I believe as Astrologers, presenting information in the most positive, affirming light lifts up our clients to make good choices for themselves.
+Whether you are a novice, knowledgeable student, or professional, this book will help you communicate more effectively with your clients.